What Does a Baby Blue Jay Look Like?

 Baby blue jays are born without any feathers and are totally helpless.
 For the first few weeks of their lives, they are fed a special diet of regurgitated food by their parents.

-ALSO READ: How to Make a Blue Jay Feeder?
+ALSO READ: How to Care for a Baby Blue Jay?

 This food is called “crop milk” and is produced by the lining of the crop (a part of the bird’s digestive tract).